How to Prep Your Crossbow Before Sighting in for Hunting Season

 Step 5: Remove Any External Dirt From the Scope

-Step 6: Inspect Arrow's Condition
+Step 6: Inspect Each Arrow's Condition

-Before firing any arrow, carefully inspect each arrow for wear, damage, or nicks.
+Before firing any arrow, carefully inspect each shaft and its nock for wear, damage, or nicks.
 Even small flaws or minor damage can cause an arrow to shatter explosively when fired from a crossbow, causing you and those nearby severe injury.
-Dispose of all damaged arrows properly and as required by local laws and regulations.
+A critical crossbow maintenance tip is to dispose of all damaged arrows properly and as required by local laws and regulations.
 Check out this information on arrow safety.
-Need to order replacement arrows?
-Check out CenterPoint Archery’s carbon arrows.

 Step 7: Sight in Your Crossbow